School Year Teaching Internship

 As a teacher intern, you will participate in a multi-day, pre-service training especially designed for pre-professional teachers.
 In addition, periodic trainings and work-sessions support your ongoing learning and growth.
 We use the best research and educational practices to give you the strategies and resources you will need to be successful in your classroom.
 A professional instructional coach observes your classes, provides you with feedback, and helps you coordinate your curriculum.
 You do not need to have any prior experience teaching or taking classes in education.
 In fact, we encourage students who are pursuing non-teaching careers to apply.

-Super Saturday teachers should expect to devote approximately 40 hours to training, practice and direct work with students between December and April.
-Attendance is required at all trainings and sessions; we recognize that most students have busy schedules during the year and we ask that you and your family make a good faith effort to make yourself available.
-Specific dates and times for Super Saturdays and trainings are listed below for the 2014-2015 school year.
-The Super Saturday program is undergoing review and revision this year, so the first sessions with students will not start until 2015.
+After the required trainings above Super Saturday teachers should expect to devote approximately 40 hours to topic-specific training, practice and direct work with students between January and April.
+Attendance is required at all trainings and scheduled Saturday sessions; we recognize that most students have busy schedules during the year and we ask that you and your family make a good faith effort to make yourself available.
+Specific dates and times for Super Saturdays and topic-specific trainings are listed below for the 2014-2015 school year.

 Topic training for SS #1 – Wednesday, January 7, 6:00-8:00 pm